• Follow Us

 How to Reach Zuluk

 Zuluk is about 4 hours from Gangtok (90 km).
 Technically you may travel from Gangtok to Zuluk through Tsongo Lake and Baba Mandir, but a permit for this route is relatively difficult to get.
-The more common route goes through Pakyong and Lingtham.
+The more common route is through Pakyong and Lingtham.

 If you are travelling from any other place, such as Darjeeling, Pelling or NJP / Bagdogra, you have to first travel to Rongpo, the entry point of Sikkim.
-From here a less trodden route will take you to Dzuluk through Rorathang.
+From here a less-trodden route will take you to Dzuluk through Rorathang.

 The travel time and distance from different major destinations are given below.
-The actual travel time will depend on the prevailing road condition at the time of travel.
+The actual travel time will depend on the prevailing road conditions at the time of travel.
 Trying to guess travel time based on distance and average vehicle speed mostly proves futile in this region.

 From Gangtok – 90 km, about 4 hours